Module: Vue Composition API

 Composables

-Composable functions are reusable pieces of logic that you can extract from your components and use in multiple places.
-They help to keep your components clean and focused.
+Composables are reusable logic functions that help keep components clean and focused.

 // composables/useCounter.js